joyce-lam/liri/README.md

    * You'll use the request package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use `trilogy`.

+(4)
 `node liri.js do-what-it-says`

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

    * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

+ 6. In addition to logging the data to your terminal/bash window, output the data to a .txt file called log.txt.
+Append each command you run to the log.txt file.